Let your love live on. Eternally.

 Your name is entered into the Club’s membership register, leather-bound and kept permanently at our offices, and we’ll invite you to celebrate with us at in-person (when COVID-19 restrictions allow) and online events to hear from CBM leadership, partner organisations and frontline aid workers.

 You’ll also receive a tasteful lapel pin, which you can wear as a reminder of the legacy of hope you are leaving for people with disabilities in some of the world’s poorest places.

 Where your gift will go

-Transforming lives by influencing communities, organisations and governments to change attitudes towards people with disabilities and ensure everyone is included.
+Bequests in a Will can also transform lives by influencing communities, organisations and governments to change attitudes towards people with disabilities and ensure everyone is included.

 A message from our CEO

 “Working as the Chief Executive Officer of CBM Australia brings me great joy and satisfaction every single day, and I want to ensure the future success of this remarkable work even after my tenure as the CEO.
 That’s why I have personally included CBM in my Will: I truly know what a difference this special gift will make.” – Jane Edge, CEO CBM Australia

 There are three ways to include CBM in your Will

 You decide to leave what is left in your estate to CBM after all estate debts or expenses are met and specific gifts are made.
 It’s the simplest and most effective way to support CBM.